pureartisan/reactive-forms/packages/core/docs/inputs.md

 ```

-NOTE: Looking at the exmaple, you'll quickly realise that having to define the `component` for each input can add a lot of "noise" in your code.
+NOTE: Looking at the example, you'll quickly realise that having to define the `component` for each input can add a lot of "noise" in your code.
 Therefore it is highly recommended to set "default values" for each input element type.
 See [Default Values](#DefaultValues) section below for more details.

 ## <a name="DefaultValues"></a>Default Values (Default Props)